helios2003/EzPay/README.md

 **NOTE**: For transactions to work, you need a MongoDB with replicating nodes.
 Either create a MongoDB cluster or run a local MongoDB instance by taking reference from [here](https://docs.mongodb.com/manual/tutorial/deploy-replica-set-for-testing/).

+## Technologies Used
+- MERN Stack
+- Recoil (for state management and avoiding prop drilling)